122A.63 Grants to prepare Indian teachers.

-The Higher Education Services Office shall approve the loan forgiveness program, loan deferral, and procedures to administer the program.
+The higher education services office shall approve the loan forgiveness program, loan deferral, and procedures to administer the program.

 Subd.
 8. Revolving fund.
 The Indian teacher preparation loan repayment revolving account is established in the state treasury.
 Any amounts repaid or contributed by a teacher who received a scholarship or loan under this program shall be deposited in the account.
-All money in the account is annually appropriated to the commissioner of education and shall be used to enable Indian students to participate in the program.
+All money in the account is annually appropriated to the state board of education and shall be used to enable Indian students to participate in the program.

 Official Publication of the State of Minnesota